KKKConnie/LLM-familiarity/README.md

 ### Pilot Protocol
 Before executing large-scale generation, we suggest a pilot testing protocol similar to the following:

-1.  **Stimuli Selection**: Select a representative subset of the target vocabulary.
-For instance, this study sampled approximately **10% of high-frequency Chinese vocabulary**, covering lengths from **single-character to four-character words**.
+* **Stimuli Selection**: Select a representative subset of the target vocabulary.
+For instance, this study sampled approximately 10% of high-frequency Chinese vocabulary, covering lengths from single-character to four-character words.
-2.  **Generation Strategy**:
+* **Generation Strategy**:
     * *Log-probability Method*: If supported (e.g., GPT-4o), consider setting `Temperature=0` and extracting log-probabilities for a single-call estimate.
     * *Averaging Method*: If unsupported, consider performing multiple iterations (e.g., 3 runs) and calculating the mean to capture data distribution.
-3.  **Data Cleaning**: Careful inspection is advisable even with format constraints.
+* **Data Cleaning**: Careful inspection is advisable even with format constraints.
 We recommend filtering out non-numeric outputs or potential "hallucinations."
-4.  **Data Validation**: The quality of pilot data can be evaluated by:
+* **Data Validation**: The quality of pilot data can be evaluated by:
     * Checking alignment (e.g., correlation) with human ratings (if available).
     * Assessing its explanatory power regarding lexical processing.

-### Citation
+## Citation

-### Contact
+## Contact

 Please address questions and suggestions to: